abinit/abinit/doc/tutorial/eph4zpr.md

 The list of pseudopotential given in the [[pseudos]] variable must be consistent so the pseudo from Mg comes first as Mg is the first site in `xred_symbols`.
+-->

-The input file is ...
+The input file is:

 {% dialog tests/tutorespfn/Input/teph4zpr_3.in %}